 The installation’s snow and ice removal program — referred to as SNAIR — has various methods in place to keep people informed of treacherous travel and weather-related information.

-During winter weather conditions, the Maneuver Support Center of Excellence and Fort Leonard Wood Installation Operations Center coordinates SNAIR to ensure the safety of personnel and to minimize the impact to training and other missions, said Troy Carney, Installation Emergency Manager.
+During winter weather conditions, the Maneuver Support Center of Excellence and Fort Leonard Wood Installation Operations Center coordinates SNAIR to ensure the safety of personnel and to minimize the impact to training and other missions, said Patrick Daniels, deputy director of Fort Leonard Wood’s Directorate of Plans, Training, Mobilization and Security — the agency that oversees the program.

-“The purpose of SNAIR is to keep everyone aware of current road conditions, manage removal of snow and ice and get the installation back to normal as soon as safely possible,” he said.
+“The purpose of SNAIR is to keep everyone aware of current road conditions, manage removal of snow and ice and get the installation back to normal as soon as safely possible,” Daniels said.

 SNAIR is a cooperative effort between the installation’s garrison directorates and mission and brigade assets.
 It is facilitated by the IOC.
 Compiled weather information is provided via several venues, and drivers can check road conditions before operating their vehicles.